 Discovery Centre Summer Camps

 In July and August the Discovery Centre usually runs week-long summer camps for kids.
-Each one takes place from Monday to Friday from 9:00 am to 4:00 pm each day.
-They are for kids who are between the ages of 6 and 11.
+Each one takes place from Monday to Friday from 9:00 am to 4:00 pm every day.
+They are for kids aged between 6 and 11.

 The camps can usually accommodate a maximum of 12 children.
 The camps include science experiments, history lessons, arts and crafts, outdoor games and more.